jlapeyre/julia_project/README.md

 If `registry_url` is `None`, then no registry will be installed (other than the General registry by `pyjulia`)

+`preferred_julia_versions` is a list of Julia version numbers specifying the which julia version to search for in the jill.py installation directories.
+If one of these is found, it will be used.
+If it is not found, but another jill-installed version is found, it will be used.

+`sys_image_file_base` is the base name of the Julia system image.
+The system image file will be `sys_image_file_base + "-" + a_julia_version_string + ".so"`.

 If `console_logging` is `True` the log messages are echoed to the console.